woocommerce/woocommerce/readme.txt

 * [WooCommerce Delivery Notes](http://wordpress.org/extend/plugins/woocommerce-delivery-notes/) - Print delivery Notes for orders.
 * [Affiliates WooCommerce Integration Light](http://wordpress.org/extend/plugins/affiliates-woocommerce-light/) - Integrates Affiliates with WooCommerce.
 * [WooCommerce Multilingual](http://wordpress.org/extend/plugins/woocommerce-multilingual/) - Allows running multilingual e-commerce sites using WooCommerce and WPML.
+* [WooCommerce Grid / List Toggle](http://wordpress.org/extend/plugins/woocommerce-grid-list-toggle/) - Display products in grid or list format.
+* [WooCommerce Customizer](http://wordpress.org/extend/plugins/woocommerce-customizer/) - Customise button text, labels and more from the dashboard.
+* [WooCommerce Custom Product Tabs Lite](http://wordpress.org/extend/plugins/woocommerce-custom-product-tabs-lite/) - Easily create custom tabs for your WooCommerce products.

 == Frequently Asked Questions ==

 = Where can I find WooCommerce documentation and user guides =

-To view our extensive WooCommerce Codex, documentation and tips go to the [WooCommerce Docs site](http://wcdocs.woothemes.com/).

-Clients and beginners will appreciate the usage instructions here: [User Guide](http://wcdocs.woothemes.com/category/user-guide/)
+For help setting up and configuring WooCommerce please refer to our [user guide](http://docs.woothemes.com/document/woocommerce/)

+For extending or theming WooCommerce, see our [developer documentation](http://docs.woothemes.com/product/woocommerce-plugin/developer-reference/).

-If you get stuck, and your not a WooThemes member, you can ask for help on the [Community Forums](http://www.woothemes.com/support-forum/?viewforum=150)
+If you get stuck and you're not a WooThemes customer, you can ask for help on the [Community Forums](http://wordpress.org/support/plugin/woocommerce).

 = Will WooCommerce work with my theme? =

 Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
-See our docs.
+Please see our [developer documentation](http://docs.woothemes.com/product/woocommerce-plugin/developer-reference/) for help.

 = Where can I request new features, eCommerce themes and extensions? =